Personnel & Hours

 Street Opening Permits

-A permit from the Township Clerk’s Office is necessary to perform any of the excavation works as follows: dig up, break, excavate, tunnel, undermine, or in any manner break up any street of to make or cause to be made any excavation in or under the surface of any street for any purpose or to place.
+A permit from the Municipal Clerk’s Office is necessary to perform any of the excavation works as follows: dig up, break, excavate, tunnel, undermine, or in any manner break up any street of to make or cause to be made any excavation in or under the surface of any street for any purpose or to place.
 Also required for any deposit or leave upon any street any earth or other excavated material, obstructing or tending to interfere with the free use of the street.
 Or dig up, break, excavate or undermine or in any way affect any other public improvement with a public right of way.
 This includes work such as driveway widening, curb replacement or driveway apron replacement.